The Commuter (film): Plot

 Michael MacCauley, a former NYPD officer turned insurance agent, takes the same daily train commute on the Hudson Line from Tarrytown to Grand Central Terminal.
 He is abruptly laid off from his job, endangering his family's financial security.
 Waiting to reveal his dismissal to his wife and son, he instead confides in Murphy, his ex-partner still on the police force.
-On the train home, Michael meets a mysterious married woman, Joanna, who proposes a "hypothetical" situation: she asks him to locate "Prynne," the alias of an unknown passenger whom Joanna claims has a stolen item.
+On the train home, Michael meets a mysterious woman, Joanna, who proposes a "hypothetical" situation: she asks him to locate "Prynne," the alias of an unknown passenger whom Joanna claims has a stolen item.
 Joanna tells Michael that he will find $25,000 in the bathroom and be paid a further $75,000 when his task is done.
 Alluding to Michael being a former cop, she departs, and he finds the $25,000.

 Michael attempts to leave the train with the money, but he is stopped by a young teenager with an envelope containing his wife's wedding ring, which she tells him is a warning.
 Unable to reach his wife by phone, he discreetly approaches fellow commuter Walt, writing a note on his newspaper to contact the police.
 Michael leaves Murphy a voicemail describing the situation and receives a call from Joanna threatening him and his family.
-She tells him the train is rigged with hidden cameras and to look outside, where he sees Walt pushed in front of a moving bus and killed.
+She tells him the train is rigged with hidden cameras and to look outside, where he sees Walt being pushed in front of a moving bus and killed.
 Joanna points Michael to a GPS tracker in his jacket to plant on Prynne.

 Michael induces a conductor to make random security searches, saying that he has observed suspicious activity by some of the passengers.
 But when the conductor tries to search a woman's bag, she protests loudly.
 A man immediately leaves the car, and Michael follows, but the man attacks him, and Michael plants the tracker on him.
 Murphy calls back and explains that Prynne is a key witness in the supposed suicide of city official Enrique Mendez, leading Michael to realize that Prynne will be killed and that Michael is being set up.
 In a deserted carriage, Michael discovers the body of the man he planted the tracker on and a badge revealing he was an FBI agent.
 Joanna calls, chastising Michael for marking the wrong person and warning that another passenger reported his suspicious activities to police, who stop the train to investigate.
 Michael hides with the corpse underneath the carriage but loses the $25,000.